Instagram is the fourth most popular social media platform in the world (after Facebook) that can help you attract and engage new customers.

 Image via Instagram

-This is probably one of the most common Instagram mistakes that you could make.
-No matter how engaging and original your content is, if you skip on adding a CTA (Call-to-Action) to your posts, it’s very likely that the post won’t serve its purpose.
+This is probably one of the most common Instagram marketing mistakes that you could make.
+No matter how engaging and original your content is, if you skip adding a CTA (Call-to-Action) to your posts, it’s very likely that the post won’t serve its purpose.

 At the end of the day, the goal of your Instagram page is to support your social media marketing strategy.
 That’s why you always need to be thinking about how you can promote your business even via seemingly not-so-promotional posts.